Aortoiliac and Aortofemoral Bypass Graft Surgery

 Call Your Doctor

-- Pain or swelling in your legs, calves, or feet
+- Pain or swelling in the legs, calves, or feet

 American Heart Association